Advanced-Computer-Lab-2022/KIMOS/README.md

 ## Backend
 - **NodeJS** 6.14.13
-    - It is the main building block for our project, was used building the backend and the front end as well as we are using React.
+    - It is the main building block for our project, was used for building the backend and the front end as well as we are using React.
 - **MongoDB**
     - It is a NoSQL database.
 We used it as we don't have a fixed structure for our models and we wanted the data to be on the cloud.
 - **Mongoose** 6.6.5
     - It is a library that is used along with NodeJS to manage the MongoDB and support us with functions to find/update/delete and much more any item in the Database.
 - **Express** 4.18.2
-    - A libraries to host the backend ( make it a server ) to allow communication with other clients.
+    - A library to host the backend ( make it a server ) to allow communication with other clients.
 - **country-to-currency** 1.0.6
     - A library to get the rate between two countries using their country code.
 - **Bcrypt** 5.1.0